gramener/gramex-insighttree/docs/README.md

 - `.insight-current` on current ranked insight.
 Default style: `background-color: ##ffc107`.
 Set to `background-color: gold` to color it gold.
 - `.insight-highlight` on higher ranked insights.
 Default style: `font-weight: bold`.
 Set to `font-weight: normal; color: red` to color it red.
 - `.insight-hidden` on lower ranked insights.
 Default style: `display: none`.
 Set to `display: block; color: lightgrey` to show them in gray.
-- `.insight-closed` on closed insights.
+- `.insight-closed` on collapsed insights.
 Any child `.insight-toggle` is styled as
-  - `.insight-toggle:before { content: "▶"; }` when open
+  - `.insight-toggle:before { content: "▶"; }` when expanded
-  - This is rotated 90 degrees clockwise when closed (like ▼)
+  - This is rotated 90 degrees clockwise when collapsed (like ▼)

 A row always has these attributes: